 If you have a nest egg saved up in your 401(k), it might be tempting to use it to pay off your debt.
-But with early withdrawal penalties or fees and interest if you take out a 401(k) loan, it could end up costing you more in the long run.
+But with early withdrawal penalties, taxes and interest if you take out a 401(k) loan, it could end up costing you more in the long run.

-- Simple application process.
-Instead of completing a convoluted application process with a third-party lender, accessing funds from your 401(k) only requires a meeting with your company’s HR department.
+Simple application process.
+Instead of completing a convoluted application with a third-party lender, accessing funds from your 401(k) only requires a meeting with your company’s HR department.

-- Loan repayment risks.
-If you lose your job after taking out a 401(k) loan, you’ll have two to three months to repay the entirety of your loan before you default.
+Loan repayment risks.
+If you lose your job after taking out a 401(k) loan, you may have to pay it all back in as little as two to three months before you default.

 Should I pay off my credit card debt with a 401(k) loan?